Southwest® Boarding Process

 If you do not plan to travel on your flight: In accordance with Southwest’s No Show Policy, if you are not planning to travel on any portion of this itinerary, please cancel your reservation at least 10 minutes prior to the scheduled departure of your flight.
-Customers who fail to cancel reservations for a Wanna Get Away fare segment at least ten (10) minutes prior to travel and who do not board the flight will be considered a no show, and all remaining unused Wanna Get Away funds will be forfeited.
-All remaining unused Business Select and Anytime funds will be converted to reusable travel funds for the originally ticketed Passenger only.
+Customers who fail to cancel reservations for a Wanna Get Away or Wanna Get Away Plus fare segment at least ten (10) minutes prior to travel and who do not board the flight will be considered a no show, and all remaining unused Wanna Get Away funds will be forfeited.
+All remaining unused Business Select and Anytime funds will be converted to flight credit for the originally ticketed Passenger only.
 If you no show your reward travel reservation, the points will be redeposited to the purchaser’s Rapid Rewards account.
-Any taxes and fees associated with your reward travel reservation will be held for future use in the form of reusable travel funds under the name of the traveler(s).
+Any taxes and fees associated with your reward travel reservation will be held for future use in the form of flight credit under the name of the traveler(s).

 Two adults traveling with a child six years old or younger may board during Family Boarding, which occurs after the “A” group has boarded and before the “B” group begins boarding.
 If the child and the adult are both holding an “A” boarding pass, they should board in their assigned boarding position.